TheKernelCorp/Fluorite/README.md

 - Run `scons test` to run Runtime tests.
 - Run `scons --qemu-curses` to build and run qemu

+## Building via Docker

+- Build the Docker image: `docker build -t fluorite-builder .`
+- Use the image to compile the code: `docker run --rm -v $(pwd):/build -t fluorite-builder`
+- Any arguments to `scons` can be passed in like this:
+  `docker run --rm -v $(pwd):/build -t fluorite-builder -- test` <- runs `scons test` within the container.

+- all build artifacts will be placed in the `./build` directory

 ## Troubleshooting

 **`xorriso : FAILURE : Cannot find path '/efi.img' in loaded ISO image`** `or`